pattsen/printer-pkginfo-1/README.md

-Changes to this version originals:
+Changes to this version compared to the originals:
 ==================================
 This updated version is made to support Python 3 and the new changes Apple for future versions from macOS 10.16 -->!